idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 4. Chunk down - Apply the belief to a more specific situation.
 5. Chunk up - Apply to belief to a more abstract/generic situation.
 6. Analogy - Give a related metaphor that's more positive
-7. Change Frame Size - Change the time frame, or apply to more or less changing implication or beign more positive.
+7. Change Frame Size - Change the time frame, or apply to more or less changing implication or being more positive.
 8. Better outcome - What would be a better outcome
 9. Look through a different world view - What different model of the world would you need for this to be positive?
-10. Realitiy Strategy - How would you need to perceive the world for this belief to be true.
+10. Reality Strategy - How would you need to perceive the world for this belief to be true.
 11. Counter Example - Find an exception to the rule
 12. Hierarchy of Criteria - What criteria is more important then the one you are considering.
 13. Apply to Self - ??
-14. Meta frame - What other belief about this believfe could change or enrich the perception of this belief?
+14. Meta frame - What other belief about this belief could change or enrich the perception of this belief?

 {%include blob_image.html src="sleight-of-mouth.jpg" %}